I hope you’ll never join the dead ex-boyfriend club

 And what he got was an obituary writing Jensen off as the good son who failed…

 “I couldn’t bring myself to reply to his parents.
 I know they were hurting.
-Trust me, I tried over the course of 3 months.
+Trust me, I tried to write something over the course of 3 months.
 But I can’t.
 Knowing him the way I did, I just couldn’t…” he said.
 “It’s like, he died, and the world is still erasing him.
 First, who he was, then his music.”

 “As a kid, I thought a lot about joining the 27 Club.
 I fantasized about it like all the assholes at that age.
 And even this year, there were moments I truly wanted not to exist anymore.
 So I get it.
 But in journalism, there’s this rule we can’t write about suicide like any other topic because studies show when we do that, the rate goes up.”